wearelumenai/distclus/README.md

 }
 ```

-## Run and feed the algorithm
+## Run and feed

 The algorithm can be run in two modes :
  - synchronous : all data must be pushed before stating the algorithm
  - asynchronous (or online) : further data can be pushed after the algorithm is statrted

-The following function pushes ```startOffset``` observations, start the algorithm in asynchronous mode
-then pushes the remaining observations
+The following function starts the algorithm in asynchronous mode then pushes the observations

 ```go
 package main